Portfolio

 Series of digital photographs presented as A2 sized giclée prints created from exchanged photos from walking routes close to home, with identified palette differences through pixelation, determined by light, season and climatic conditions, named with references to “Werner’s Nomenclature of Colours”.
 Curated for the Arts Territory Exchange by Art Language Location around the themes of land, ownership, property, common land and rural-urban tensions.

-2017/2018: Fictional Territories #01, collaborative soundscape, 12’00 loop, Arts Territory Exchange
+2017/2018: Fictional Territories #01, collaborative soundscape, 12’00 loop, Arts Territory Exchange, NSW, Germany and UK

 Through the recording and exchange of sound sketches in Australia and Germany, a meditative soundscape was developed via distance-collaboration with Didi Hock (Germany), to produce a layered piece of sonic fiction that creates a new space to explore with the imagination.
 Designed to be simply installed with headphones and a simple ‘user manual’ suggesting how to prepare to listen to the work, Fictional Territories #01, is the first of what the artists imagine to be a series of fictional soundscapes.
 The work was installed at Charles Sturt University Dubbo campus in February 2018 and Westminster Reference Library, London in late 2018 in an (Arts) Territory Exchange curated exhibition.